What Can Search Engines See On Your Site?

 Learn all about what search engines look at on a website with Search Hustle.

-The amount of information that a search engine can crawl and index on a daily basis is extraordinary.
-Keep in mind though that search engines still have limits to their abilities.
-The search engine is forced to rely on its crawlers in order to assess and rank websites.
+The amount of information a search engine can crawl and index on a web property is expanding.
+However, even with these advances, search engines have limits to their abilities.
+Consequently, the search engine is forced to rely on its crawlers to assess and rank websites.

-Crawlers are basically software algorithms, running on a set of parameters and operations over and over again.
-They can check through the HTML code of a website, as well as any text that has been published.
-This means websites look a lot different to a crawler than to our eyes.
+Crawlers are software algorithms running on a set of parameters and operations repeatedly.
+They can look through the HTML code of a website and any text that has been published.
+This means websites look much different to a crawler than to our eyes.

 Looking at just the raw HTML code, you can still see the contents of the page text.
 Every word or article that is published is visible in plain, regular text.
 This is one reason why content is so important, as it is one of the few things that the crawler can “see” and read the same as a visitor.